- Constructive Dismissal

 Labour and Employment Lawyers

-If your rights have be violated and you require representation, we are here to help you throughout the process and find a solution.
+If your rights have been violated and you require legal representation, we are here to help you throughout the process and find a solution.

-Severance Review / NegotiationBow River Law has a skilled and experienced team that is ready to determine how much severance a dismissed employee is entitled to.
+Severance Review / NegotiationBow River Law has a skilled and experienced team that is ready to determine how much severance a dismissed employee is entitled to in Calgary and throughout Alberta.

 Wrongful Dismissal / Unjust DismissalIf an employer has terminated any employee's position without just cause or reasonable notice, the employee is usually entitled to severance.
 If the employee works in aviation, banking or telecommunications, they may also be entitled to reinstatement to their job.